 Using this rocker, I wrote tutorials on how to reupholster & paint a rocking chair.
 Check them out if you’d like to know some basics!

 This particular rocker sold within a couple of hours of being listed in my shop, and I have had over 20 requests for another.
 So, I am constantly looking for another candidate because there are a ton of mommies-to-be that are asking for one.

 Do you know how hard it is to find an antique upholstered rocking chair?
 If I was looking for a solid wood one, no problem.
-The upholstered part is the key because every mom knows how much a soft, comfy chair is needed to rock that new baby in.
+The upholstered part is the key.
+Every mom knows how important a soft, comfy chair is a need to rock that new baby in.